What exactly is Corporate governance? What are the guidelines for corporate governance at international level? Read further to know.

 - The Combined Code on Corporate Governance (2008).

-- The first formal regulatory framework for listed companies specifically for corporate governance was established by the SEBI in February 2000, following the recommendations of Kumarmangalam Birla Committee Report.
+- The first formal regulatory framework for listed companies specifically for governance of corporations was established by the SEBI in February 2000, following the recommendations of the Kumarmangalam Birla Committee Report.
 It was enshrined as Clause 49 of the Listing Agreement.

-- India’s SEBI Committee on Corporate Governance defines corporate governance as the “acceptance by management of the inalienable rights of shareholders as the true owners of the corporation and of their own role as trustees on behalf of the shareholders.
+- India’s SEBI Committee on Corporate Governance defines it as the “acceptance by management of the inalienable rights of shareholders as the true owners of the corporation and their role as trustees on behalf of the shareholders.
 It is about commitment to values, about ethical business conduct and about making a distinction between personal & corporate funds in the management of a company.”

 - It has been suggested that the Indian approach is drawn from the Gandhian principle of trusteeship and the Directive Principles of the Indian Constitution, but this conceptualization of corporate objectives is also prevalent in Anglo-American and most other jurisdictions.

-- With the goal of promoting better corporate governance practices in India, the Ministry of Corporate Affairs, Government of India, has set up National Foundation for Corporate Governance (NFCG) in partnership with Confederation of Indian Industry (CII), Institute of Company Secretaries of India (ICSI) and Institute of Chartered Accountants of India (ICAI).
+- To promote better practices in India, the Ministry of Corporate Affairs, Government of India, has set up the National Foundation for Corporate Governance (NFCG) in partnership with the Confederation of Indian Industry (CII), Institute of Company Secretaries of India (ICSI) and Institute of Chartered Accountants of India (ICAI).

 Understandable, tq so much